jhumphry/SPARK_NORX/README.md

-This is an Ada 2012 / SPARK 2014 project that implements the [NORX](https://norx.io/) Authenticated Encryption with Additional Data Algorithm , a second round candidate in the [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
+This is an Ada 2012 / SPARK 2014 project that implements the [NORX](https://norx.io/) Authenticated Encryption with Additional Data Algorithm, a second round candidate in the [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
 NORX was designed by Jean-Philippe Aumasson, Philipp Jovanovic and Samuel Neves.